-Biblical experiences at Kfar Kedem
+Biblical experience for kids at Kfar Kedem

 In Kfar Kedem in Moshav Hoshaya close to Tzippori children of all ages can transport themselves to Biblical and Mishnaic times by means of hands-on experiences while dressed in authentic period clothing.
 Note, though, that this is not for families on a tight budget, although you will get your money's worth.